tjeaneric/blog-app/README.md

 <h2>This blog app allows the users to read, create, update,delete and comment on the posted posts</h2>
 <hr>

+**This app has a user authentication feature where you can SignUp, Login, Change Password and Reset Password**

 **Only authenticated users can create, update, delete and comment.**

 <strong>when Resetting password, the email which contains instructions is sent to your Terminal.</strong>